Amsterdam/blackspots-import/README.md

 python manage.py runserver
 ```

-If you want to proxy file downloads also set the `BLACKSPOTS_OBJECTSTORE_PASSWORD` variable for the server.
+If you want to proxy file downloads also set the `OBJECTSTORE_PASSWORD` variable for the server.

 ## Endpoints